 In the triangle EPQ and XMN,

-To learn more about construction of parallel lines and slope of line, download BYJU’s-The Learning App and improve your skills.
+To learn more about the construction of parallel lines and slope of a line, download BYJU’S-The Learning App and improve your skills.